miikeyanderson/GHN/backend/README.md

 # GHN Backend

-This is the backend service for the GHN (Global Health Network) MVP application.
-It provides the API endpoints and business logic for the application.
+This is the backend service for the Global HealthOps Nexus (GHN) MVP application.
+Built with FastAPI, it provides a modern, fast, and secure API with automatic OpenAPI documentation.

 ## 🚀 Getting Started

 ### Prerequisites

-- Python 3.8+
+- Python 3.11+ (recommended)
-- PostgreSQL
+- Python virtual environment
-- Python virtual environment (recommended)
+- SQLite (development) or PostgreSQL (production)

 ### Installation